News Feed

 The plant does not produce any goods for the defense sector, and buildings at the site will likely burn down as a result of the Russian attack, the plant employee added.

-Following the meeting, Zelensky said Ukraine is ready for unconditional peace talks and that any discussion about Ukraine's territory would be held directly between him and Russian President Vladimir Putin.
+Following the meeting, Zelensky said Ukraine is ready for unconditional peace talks and that any discussion about Ukraine's territory would be directly between him and Russian President Vladimir Putin.

-"(T)he question of territory is a question that we will leave between me and Putin.
+"The question of territory is a question that we will leave between me and Putin.
 Security guarantees will probably be negotiated with our partners," he said.

 Before Zelensky's White House meeting, Trump met Putin in Alaska on Aug.
 15 as Washington intensifies efforts to broker a peace deal to end Russia's war against Ukraine.

-Although no formal peace agreement was made during their three-hour meeting in Anchorage, Trump later said they had made headway and "largely agreed" on security guarantees for Ukraine and territorial swaps.
+Although no formal peace agreement was made during their three-hour meeting in Anchorage, Trump later said they had made headway and "largely agreed" on security guarantees for Ukraine and territorial "swaps."

 Ukraine war latest: Around 10 European allies willing to send troops to Ukraine, Bloomberg reports